spencertipping/phi/dev/concatenative.md

 A phi value is one of the following:

 - An integer
+- A real number
 - A string (written in quotes)
 - A symbol (not quoted)
 - `nil`
 - A cons cell; lists are written `[1 2]` to mean `cons(1, cons(2, nil))`
+- A mut cell
+- An opaque native value

 phi is stack-concatenative, so the interpreter maintains a data stack and a return stack.
 I call these `d` and `c` (for "continuation") respectively.
 These